The Best Glue for Glass Bonding

 Hot Melt Glue Guns and Glue Sticks

 Hot melt guns are used to apply hot melt glue sticks in situations where a small amount of adhesive needs to be applied precisely.
-These applicators focus on cut-offs and eliminating strings and trails, and they are often used in narrow spaces in in woodworking, packaging, bathroom and kitchen installations, and more.
+These adhesive applicators focus on cut-offs and eliminating strings and trails, and they are often used in narrow spaces in in woodworking, packaging, bathroom and kitchen installations, and more.

 But before you just start pointing and squeezing, there are a few measures to take to ensure a strong bond before turning your hot melt glue gun and glue sticks loose on a glass substrate: